 Don’t be discouraged if you discover you didn’t nail it the first time.
 Adjust the timing to accommodate your tastes.
 Lastly, I always err on the side of undercooking my meat.
 You can always put the meat back on the fire but you can never fix it if it is overcooked.

 If you can perfect the reverse sear steak method, you will be upping your grilling prowess to a whole new level.
-You might also be cooking the best steak you, your family and friends have ever tasted.
+You might also be cooking the best steak you, your family, and your friends have ever tasted.

 Do You Have a Helpful Tip to Share?
 Any